 It often happens to the enemy AI as well - setting the gym on the top floor of the Mallcrasher mall on fire can occasionally lead to the cops trying to take cover inside the burning room.
 They don't survive very long.
 This is extremely useful on Death Wish, as the cops won't last very long even with their increased max health.

 Shields, in particular, have a hole in their logic.
 Shield AI is programmed to always face the front of a player to block attacks.
-However, if you turn around and walk backwards towards the Shield, you can easily get behind them since the Shield won't know where to face.
+However, if you turn around and walk backwards towards the Shield, you can easily get behind them since the Shield won't know where to face* This isn't a good tactic, as while the Shield won't know which way to turn, he will still be shooting the crap out of you.
+As Shields are very rarely alone, you will get taken down quite easily.

 Armed Blag: Armoured Transport lets you pull these on GenSec convoys, albeit with more violence than the original trope.
 Each convoy has between one and four trucks, with each truck having several lockboxes you'll need to crack open to get the goods.
 You need at least two bags of loot (gold, jewels, or plain old cash) to complete the heist - each van has at least two, though the exact quantity per van depends on difficulty and van count, plus the risk of some being destroyed if you use C4 to blow the doors off.